Icinga/icinga2/doc/12-icinga2-api.md

 }
 ```

-### execute-command
+### execute-command <a id="icinga2-api-actions-execute-command"></a>

-This API can be used to execute a particular check/notification/event-command on a particular
+Executes a particular check/notification/event-command on a particular
 endpoint in the context of a particular checkable.

 Send a `POST` request to the URL endpoint `/v1/actions/execute-command`.